-Outbreaks of rotavirus group A diarrhea are widespread among hospitalized infants, young children in day-care centers and elderly people in nursing homes.
+Outbreaks of rotavirus group A diarrhea are widespread among hospitalized infants, young children in day-care centers, and elderly people in nursing homes.
 A large outbreak occurred in Brazil in 1977, and in 1981 an outbreak caused by contaminated municipal water was noted in Colorado.
-During 2005, the largest recorded epidemic occurred in Nicaragua as a result of mutations in rotavirus A genome.
+During 2005, the largest recorded epidemic occurred in Nicaragua as a result of mutations in the rotavirus A genome.

 Global distribution of serotypes

 The range of rotavirus strains co-circulating in the world is diverse, with emerging and predominant strains varying between regions and from year to year.
 Over the last decade, rotavirus G1 has represented the most common genotype worldwide.
 Until recently, G serotypes 1-4 associated with P and P genotypes were the major circulating rotavirus strains globally.